News & Photos

 Mass will be celebrated publicly on

-Holy Communion will be distributed in one kind only, under the form of Bread.
+In line with Church of England guidelines Holy Communion will be distributed in one kind only, under the form of Bread.
 The Precious Blood (the chalice) will not be distributed among the faithful.

 Mass (online), Worship, and Teaching